 The techniques will be made available through supporting documents.
 And these additional supporting documents will help in understanding web content accessibility guidelines 2.2 better.

-WCAG adoption to the existing regulations aren’t clear
+WCAG adoption to the existing regulations isn’t clear

 The U.S. Government hasn’t revealed any information about the adoption of details into Section 508